Tuesday – Sept. 14, 2021

 CAMPROUND TO THE TRAIL’S APEX

-As I made my way back to my campsite around 6:40 am, I could see John had cowboy camped in the soft sandy campsite next to mine.
+John had cowboy camped in the soft, sandy campsite next to mine.
 He hadn’t bothered to set his tent up last night and just laid his sleeping pad and mummy bag on a ground cloth instead.

 I’m glad I didn’t do the same thing, because I could hear bees loudly buzzing nearby.
-I have no idea what kind of bees they might bee, but after getting stung multiple times by some ground dwelling bees on the North Umpqua Trail last summer, I decided I didn’t want to find out.
+I have no idea what kind of bees they might be.
+But after getting stung multiple times by some ground-dwelling bees on the North Umpqua Trail last summer, I decided I didn’t want to find out.
 At least my tent provided a thin barrier between me and them as I ate another cold breakfast in my tent.

-Everyone was just starting to stir when I started packing up, but I was the first to actually break camp this morning.
-My early bird movements weren’t out of an eagerness to be the first hiker on the trail.
-My lower back still hurt from yesterday, and I was cold.
+Everyone was just starting to stir when I started packing up.
+Yet I was the first to actually break camp this morning.
+This wasn’t out of an eagerness to be the first hiker on the trail.
+My lower back still hurts from yesterday.
+I was simply cold, and the best recipe to get the warm was to start moving.

-The overnight temperatures dipped down into the low 40s again last night, which I’d expected up at 6,000 feet elevation.
-If I wanted to warm my muscles up again, the best recipe was to just get moving.
-My map showed the Timberline Trail climbed the entire way from the campground toward the trail’s highest point.
+The overnight temperatures dipped down into the low 40s again last night, but my map showed the Timberline Trail would climb the entire way from Cloud Cap Saddle toward the trail’s high point.
 Hiking uphill was the perfect way to get the blood flowing.

 Once I got above treeline, I finally felt the warmth of the morning sun on my face.
 The next few miles were completely exposed and gray with the landscape punctuated by boulders and scrub brush.
-The ground beneath my feet slowed my pace as it transitioned to glacial silt.
-But at least I was warm enough that I could actually remove my hat and gloves now.
+The ground beneath my feet slowed my pace as the route transitioned to glacial silt.
+But at least I was warm enough that I could remove my hat and gloves now.

-The challenging terrain on this side of Mt.
-Hood, is often referred to as rock flour.
+This challenging silty terrain on this side of Mt.
+Hood is often referred to as “rock flour.”
 It’s a mix of fine-grain sediment and tiny rocks that’s about as difficult to walk in as loose sand on a beach.
-Except perhaps it was even harder because you are climbing upward the entire time through it.
+Perhaps it was even harder though because the trail heads upward the entire time through it.

-As I painstakingly plodded upward toward the trail’s high apex somewhere between Eliot Glacier and Newton Clark Glacier, I turned around to look as the scenery behind me.
+As I painstakingly plodded upward toward the trail’s apex somewhere between Eliot Glacier and Newton Clark Glacier, I turned around to look at the scenery behind me.
 Cloud Cap Saddle was now buried somewhere in green below.

-I could see the final glimpses of Mt.
+I took in the final glimpses of Mt.
 Adams and Mount St. Helens as the trail curved around the terrain.
-Yesterday they’d been my constant companions as I wound my around the north side of the mountain.
-But I knew they’d soon be completely out of sight, with Mt.
-Hood standing between me and everything to the north.
+Yesterday these mountains were my constant companions as I wound my around the north side of the Mt.
+Hood.
+But I knew they’d soon be completely out of sight, with the mountain soon standing between me and everything to the north.

 A faded wooden post, buried in a two-foot tall pile of rocks, marked the Cooper Spur Trail that climbed up toward Mt.
 Hood’s summit.
 Copper Spur shelter was supposedly somewhere up there, but I was too out of breath to go explore.
 My focus was solely on the trail ahead as it climbed higher and higher from one rock cairn to the next.

-From this vantage point above treeline, I could see for miles, and as far as I could tell, I was totally one on the mountain.
-Not a soul was ahead of me, nor were there any hikers trailing behind me.
+I could see for miles from this vantage point above treeline.
+And as far as I could tell, I was the only one on the mountain.
+Not a soul was ahead of me, nor were any hikers trailing behind me.
 It was just me and the lovely alpine terrain on Mt.
 Hood’s northern side.

 Around 8:15 am, I crossed over a snow field covering the trail, and I knew I was close to the highest point on the Timberline Trail.
 Just ahead of me lie an unnamed, unmarked spot at 7,300 feet.